devwaseem/chrsma-backend/README.md

 - Success [True | False]
 - data [The response]
 - message [if any error occured, message will contain description of the error]

+### Contributing
+We are happy if you add something useful in this project. so feel free add your ideas and make sure you document it.

+## License
+Licensed under the MIT (see LICENSE)